HanlynnKe/Fingerprint-Recognition/README.md

-# Fingerprint-Identification
+# Fingerprint-Recognition

 This is a Digital Image Processing project

-Fingerprint Identification based on Python along with OpenCV
+Fingerprint Recognition based on Python along with OpenCV